tianluanchen/go-shc/README.md

 go install github.com/tianluanchen/go-shc@latest
 ```

-You can also download the pre-compiled program from the Github Releases directly.
+You can also go to the Actions page of the repository to download the pre-compiled binary from the Artifact.

 Please note that to package shell scripts into binary programs, your system should have the Go development environment properly configured.